-St. Joseph's College of Nursing is committed to fostering a campus community where individuals are treated with dignity.
-An allegation of prohibited conduct, including but not limited to, sexual violence, domestic or dating violence, sexual harassment, and stalking are treated seriously and resolved in a timely manner.
+St. Joseph's College of Nursing is committed to fostering a campus community where individuals are treated with dignity and where allegations of sexual violence, domestic or dating violence, sexual harassment, and stalking are treated seriously and timely resolved.
 The College offers options, resource referral, support, and assistance to students and campus community members targeted by these acts so that they may continue to participate in campus programs and activities.
-The College also offers assistance with referral to public law enforcement and campus conduct processes.
+The College also helps with referral to public law enforcement and campus conduct processes.

-Consistent with Title IX of the Education Amendments of 1972, St. Joseph's College of Nursing does not discriminate on the basis of sex in its education programs and services.
+Consistent with Title IX of the Education Amendments of 1972, St. Joseph's College of Nursing does not discriminate on the basis of sex in its education programs and services and activities.

-Any questions concerning Title IX may be referred to the College's Title IX Coordinator: Ann Noel Asst. to the VP/Dean and Dean of Academic Affairs (315)448-5043
+Any questions concerning Title IX may be referred to the College's Title IX Coordinator: